Licensing the Power BI service for users in your organization

 If you don't want users in your organization to use self-service sign-up, see Enable or disable self-service sign-up to learn how to turn it off.

-- Search or scroll to locate the Power BI (free) offer.
-Select the offer, then select Get now.
+Search or scroll to locate the Power BI (free) offer.
+Select the Details button below the offer.

-- Enter the number of licenses needed to cover all your users.
+Enter the number of licenses needed to cover all your users, and then select Buy.

-If you want to see which users in your organization may already have a license, see View and manage user licenses to learn how.
+If you want to see which users in your organization might already have a license, see View and manage user licenses to learn how.

 License types and capabilities